Frequently Asked Questions

 When can I trade my SPV units?

-SPV units are subject to a six month transfer restriction following auction close.
-Each Series files Form 10 with the SEC to become an Exchange Act reporting company, which shortens the Rule 144 holding period to six months (rather than one year for non reporting issuers).
+SPV units are subject to a 12-month transfer restriction following book build close under Rule 144.
+Each Series files Form 10 with the SEC to become an Exchange Act reporting company, which may shorten the holding period.

-The transfer eligibility date is the later of (i) six months following auction close or (ii) the date the Series acquires the target company's securities.
-After these restrictions expire, units may be traded on Vex Securities' secondary market order book.
+After the applicable restrictions expire, units may be traded on Vex Securities' secondary market order book.

 What kind of liquidity should I expect?